scottrobertson/trakt-to-plex/README.md

 - This tool is early, and you should read the code before using it
 - Do backups before using it
 - If something is already marked as watched in Plex, it will be skipped
-- It's not possible to see a watched time/date in Plex.
+- It's not possible to set a watched time/date in Plex.
 It will be set as "now"